rapid7/insightconnect-plugins/CONTRIBUTING.md

 - Submit an updated or brand new plugin!
 We are always eager for new integrations or features.
 Don't know where to start?
 Check out the [developer documentation].

-Here is a short list of do's and don'ts to make sure *your* valuable contributions actually make it into production.
+Here is a short list of dos and don'ts to make sure *your* valuable contributions actually make it into production.
 If you do not care to follow these rules, your contribution **will** be rejected.
 Sorry!

 ## Code Contributions